liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 1. If you already have an application folder `$RESIN_HOME/webapps/ROOT`, delete it or move it to a location outside of `$RESIN_HOME/webapps`.

-2. Then extract the contents of the Liferay portal `.war` file into `RESIN_HOME/webapps/ROOT`.
+2. Extract the contents of the Liferay portal `.war` file into `RESIN_HOME/webapps/ROOT`.
 The following files should now exist in your `RESIN_HOME/webapps/ROOT` folder:

 	-	dtd (folder)
 	-	errors (folder)